 - Only show chat on your website when you have agents available to answer (so make sure the technology you pick supports this).

-- If a chat is abandoned by the customer, contact them as soon as possible by email or phone.
+- If a chat is abandoned by the customer, follow up with them as soon as possible on email.

-I’ll go into more details on my preferred setup below and I’ve added a few operational tips at the bottom of the article.
+I’ll go into more details on my preferred setup below and included a few operational tips at the bottom of the article.

 Beware: Chat will increase amount of contacts